Noise Levels in South End, Burlington, VT | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Southern South End sounds about 181% louder than Eastern South End to the human ear, a 14.9 dBA gap.
+To the human ear, noise in southern South End sounds about 218% louder than in northeastern South End, a 16.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Th-8 do you need to be?